 A moment that defined or changed my career:

-At the height of Covid in the opening months of 2021 I was given the opportunity to begin working on a project that I could have only ever dreamed of: the redecoration of parts of Castle Howard, one of England’s greatest country houses [to be exclusively revealed in Cabana Issue 19, published Spring 2023].
+At the height of Covid in the opening months of 2021, I was given the opportunity to begin working on a project that I could have only ever dreamed of: the redecoration of parts of Castle Howard, one of England’s greatest country houses [to be exclusively revealed in Cabana Issue 20, published October 2023].
 Nearly two years later it still feels surreal to be working on a house of such beauty and significance.

 The greatest challenge I’ve overcome: